 Although the initial dough is very lumpy, slack and almost runny, it will become smoother, tighter and more elastic with later stretch and folds: it will end up like jelly but with more structure!

 You will also find the dough has strengthened enough that the entire mass of dough lifts out of the bowl in one go, which is precisely what you want.

 A taste test: the slow chill or not?

 - the flavour has the time to really develop

 - the dough is easier to handle

 - the structure of the baked ciabatta is more open

-I have baked and tasted this ciabatta both without the slow chill (using 11g easy-blend yeast which is a typical proportion of yeast to flour for many ciabatta recipes, and just a few hours proving), and with the slow chill.
-In each cade I have got friends to blind-taste.
+I have baked and tasted this ciabatta both without the slow chill (using 8g easy-blend yeast, and just a few hours proving), and with the slow chill.
+In each case I have got friends to blind-taste.

 With each taste test, the dough that had been slow-chilled was rated the better flavoured ciabatta.
 And the structure was much more open in terms of the holes.